 Ray Core–An open-source, Python, general purpose, distributed computing library that enables ML engineers and Python developers to scale Python applications and accelerate machine learning workloads.

 Ray Clusters–A set of worker nodes connected to a common Ray head node.
 Ray clusters can be fixed-size, or they can autoscale up and down according to the resources requested by applications running on the cluster.

 Each of Ray’s five native libraries distributes a specific ML task:

 Data: Scalable, framework-agnostic data loading and transformation across training, tuning, and prediction.

 Train: Distributed multi-node and multi-core model training with fault tolerance that integrates with popular training libraries.

 Tune: Scalable hyperparameter tuning to optimize model performance.

 Serve: Scalable and programmable serving to deploy models for online inference, with optional microbatching to improve performance.

-RLlib: Scalable distributed reinforcement learning workloads that integrate with the other Ray AIR libraries.
+RLlib: Scalable distributed reinforcement learning workloads.

 Ray runs on any machine, cluster, cloud provider, and Kubernetes, and features a growing ecosystem of community integrations.